General and Community Pediatrics Clinical Care

 Infant Growth and Development Program

-The Infant Growth and Development Program Office, led by general pediatrician, Dr. Katie Swec, accepts referrals for infants with concerns for feeding and/or growth.
+The Infant Growth and Development Program Office, led by general pediatrician, Katie Swec, MD, accepts referrals for infants with concerns for feeding and/or growth.
 These patients may require feedings with a nasogastric tube (NG tube), require high calorie formulas or be at risk for possible feeding difficulty due to prematurity or other complex medical needs.
 The goal of our clinic is to optimize the growth and development of infants at risk for feeding difficulty.
 The IGD team includes:

 - General Pediatricians: Katie Swec, MD and Mitch Harris, MD